Photography: Create a Glitch Effect Photo

 Error 404! — Glitch found

 And we're done!
 As you can see, this is kind of a question of experimenting with this; so, yeah, try out the tools and the resources, and share this with us in our projects tab.
-If you have any doubts, don't even doubt on asking questions in the tutorial's forum.
+If you have any questions, don't even doubt on asking them in the tutorial's forum.